-To this you can hardiness, happiness and self-belief and half a dozen other factors.
+To this, you have hardiness, happiness and self-belief and half a dozen other factors.
 It might be difficult to put a finger on those that have ‘got it’ but it seems to be those that “have the perfect combination of natural empathy, positive attitude and conscientious work ethic that together makes for a magical teaching ability.“

 It can be subtle and invisible and doesn’t always come wrapped in bows and bright colours.
 They have this “something else.”

 Christopher Emdin reckons we can but we need to know what real engagement looks like.
 Students want to be on the edge of their seats.
 He says, “Magic can be taught.
 Now how do you teach it?
 You teach it by allowing people to go into those spaces where the magic is happening.”

 Emdin says that it isn’t teacher training that teaches us how to engage.
 Teachers find how to engage others in spaces outside of education; in “barbershops, rap concerts, and most importantly, in the black church”.

 Teaching magicians create magical moments by being ‘tuned in’.
 They are culturally responsive teachers who know their contexts and communities and can be flexible and reactive to their school environments.
 We can learn a lot from those around us.
 Emdin reminds us this might be to adopt the playful and soulful style of the preacher where you pepper your teaching with rhyme, storytelling and call-and-response (can I get an amen?).

 His idea is that we should follow a “Pentecostal pedagogy” and get out into other worlds “to view those folks that have the power to engage and just take notes on what they do.”